Stream-DiffVSR: Low-Latency Streamable Video Super-Resolution via Auto-Regressive Diffusion: Conclusion

 We propose Stream-DiffVSR, an efficient online video super-resolution framework using diffusion models.
 By integrating a distilled U-Net, Auto-Regressive Temporal Guidance, and Temporal-aware Decoder, Stream-DiffVSR achieves superior perceptual quality, temporal consistency, and practical inference speed for low-latency applications.

-\paragraph{Limitations.} Stream-DiffVSR remains heavier than CNN and Transformer models, and its use of optical flow can introduce fast-motion artifacts.
-Its auto-regressive design also weakens initial frames, indicating a need for better initialization.
-Improving robustness to real-world degradations remains important.
+\paragraph{Limitations.} Stream-DiffVSR remains heavier than CNN and Transformer models, and its use of optical flow can introduce artifacts under fast motion.
+Its auto-regressive design may also degrade the earliest frames, suggesting the need for stronger initialization to reduce cold-start effects in streaming inference.
+Improving robustness to diverse and unknown degradations is an important direction for future work.